 Feminist, queer, and gender studies; modernism; 20th century American poetry; popular culture

-Amy Lowell: Diva Poet, Ashgate.
-December 2011.
-Winner of the 2011 Modern Language Association Book Prize for Independent Scholars.
+Amy Lowell: Diva Poet.
+Ashgate Press, December 2011.
+Winner of the MLA Book Prize for Independent Scholars, 2011.

 “Performing Greenwich Village Bohemianism,” Cambridge Companion to the Literature of New York, ed.
 Cyrus R.K.
-Patell and Bryan Waterman, New York: Cambridge University Press, May 2010.
+Patell and Bryan Waterman.
+New York: Cambridge University Press, May 2010, pp. 146-159.

 “Remembering Amy Lowell: Embodiment, Obesity, and the Construction of a Persona,” Amy Lowell, American Modern: Critical Essays.
 Rutgers University Press.
-March, 2004.
+March, 2004, pp. 167-185.

 “Outselling the Modernisms of Men: Amy Lowell and the Art of Self-Commodification,” Victorian Poetry, Volume 38, No. 1 (Spring 2000), 141-169.